 syntax remains the same.

-First you need to specify a local port on your machine which you wish
+First you need to specify the port on which th remote server will

 There is one more thing you need to do to enable this.
 SSH doesn’t by